One of the most effective and universal healing aids I use in my holistic veterinary practice is ozone therapy.

 Infused olive oil: We infuse olive oil with ozone to provide a valuable skin ointment that promotes wound healing.

 Although ozone is not commonly used in conventional medicine, it can be a very effective treatment modality to help heal your dog, or prevent illness and degeneration.
-And, as I mentioned earlier, I’ve found it to be completely without any harmful side effects
+And, as I mentioned earlier, I’ve found it to be completely free of any harmful side effects

 Smith, Noel L et al. Ozone therapy: an overview of pharmacodynamics, current research, and clinical utility.
 Medical gas research vol. 7,3 212-219.
 17 Oct.
 2017, doi:10.4103/2045-9912.215752